cms-sw/cmssw/Alignment/OfflineValidation/README.md

 -------- | ------------- | -----------
-drawDzError  | false | Draw the trend plots for dz errors drawDxyError | false | Draw the trend plots for dxy errors
+drawDzError  | false | Draw the trend plots for dz errors drawDxyError | false | Draw the trend plots for dxy errors legendShiftTotalX    | 0 | Shift the legend from the default position in x-direction for trend plots.
+Units are in fractions of the canvas size. legendShiftTotalY    | 0 | Shift the legend from the default position in y-direction for trend plots.
+Units are in fractions of the canvas size. legendTextSize   | 0.05 | Text size used in the legend. legendTextFont   | 62 | Text font used in the legend. drawYearLines    | false | Draw vertical lines to trend plot marking for example different years of data taking. runsForLines     | [290543,314881] | List of run numbers to which the vertical lines in the trend plots are drawn. yearLineColor | 1 | Color of the drawn vertical lines yearLineWidth | 1 | Width of the drawn vertical lines yearLineStyle | 1 | Style of the drawn vertical lines useLuminosityAxis | true | true: For trend plots, make the width of the x-axis bin for each IOV proportional to the integrated luminosity within that IOV. false: Each IOV has the same bin width in x-axis. skipRunsWithNoData | false | true: If an IOV defined in lumiPerIovFile does not have any data, do not draw empty space to the x-axis for this IOV. false: Draw empty space for IOV:s with no data. drawTags | false | Draw manually defined tags to trend plots. tagLabels | [["2016",0.105,0.855],["2017",0.305,0.855],["2018",0.563,0.855]] | Tags to draw to the trend plots.
+This is an array of arrays, where the inner arrays must be in format ["tagText", tagPositionX, tagPositionY]. tagTextSize | 0.05 | Text size for the drawn tags tagTextFont | 42 | Text font for the drawn tags canvasHeight | 400 | Height of the canvas in trend plots canvasWidth | 1000 | Width of the canvas in trend plots marginLeft | 0.08 | Left margin for the trend canvas marginRight | 0.03 | Right margin for the trend canvas marginTop | 0.06 | Top margin for the trend canvas marginBottom | 0.15 | Bottom margin for the trend canvas titleOffsetX | 1.1 | Offset of the x-axis title in trend plots titleOffsetY | 0.55 | Offset of the y-axis title in trend plots titleSizeX | 0.06 | Size of the x-axis title in trend plots titleSizeY | 0.06 | Size of the y-axis title in trend plots labelOffsetX | 0.01 | Offset of the x-axis label in trend plots labelOffsetY | 0.007 | Offset of the y-axis label in trend plots labelSizeX | 0.05 | Size of the x-axis label in trend plots labelSizeY | 0.05 | Size of the y-axis label in trend plots

 ```
 Standalone:               All-in-one: